nnema05/Stanford-University-Research-Internship/README.md

 **4-linear-regression**
 -The programs in this folder perform linear regression for
- -  the pheontypes and baseline data for all of the factor scores
+ -  the phenotypes and baseline data for all of the factor scores
- -  the pheontypes and the difference of one year and baseline data for all of the factor scores
+ -  the phenotypes and the difference of one year and baseline data for all of the factor scores
- - the pheontypes and the difference of two year and baseline data for all of the factor scores
+ - the phenotypes and the difference of two year and baseline data for all of the factor scores
 -The resulting p-value to show the association between the phenotypes and factor scores is added to result files